awsdocs/amazon-sagemaker-developer-guide/doc_source/a2i-worker-template-console.md

 1. A modal will appear to confirm your choice\.
 Select **Delete**\.

 **Delete a worker task template \(API\)**
-To delete a worker task template using the Amazon SageMaker API operation [ `DeleteHumanTaskUi`](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_DeleteHumanTaskUi.html), specify a name of your UI in `HumanTaskUiName`\.
+To delete a worker task template using the SageMaker API operation [ `DeleteHumanTaskUi`](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_DeleteHumanTaskUi.html), specify a name of your UI in `HumanTaskUiName`\.